About Us

 Overview of Subgrantee Selection Process

 This is a competitive grant.
 The review panel for the RFA will be composed of individuals with knowledge in the areas directly related to the RFA.
-The review panel will review, score and rank each Applicant’s application.
+The review panel will review, score, and rank each Applicant’s application.

 The panel will recommend the most responsive application for an award of the grant.